-Over five million bats are estimated to have died due to this disease over the past few years in the eastern US and Canada, with as much as 100% mortality in some colonies.
+Over six million bats are estimated to have died due to this disease over the past few years in the eastern US and Canada, with as much as 100% mortality in some colonies.
 This disease could possibly lead to the extinction of some bat species.

 - White-nose Syndrome (WNS) causes very high mortality (up to 100%) in bat colonies during hibernation.